SigmaEstimates/AppScript-Examples/README.md

 # AppScript-Examples
-Examples for various Sigma Apps
+A collection of examples used for learning and developing Sigma Estimates Apps.
+Please see https://developer.sigmaestimates.com/ for more information.